mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-04-18-10-fun-easy-games-for-£20-or-less-part-1.md

 ![](/img/photo-13-04-2020-16-56-01.jpg "Our stack of 4 planted coffee beans are worth one coin if we sell them, but if we can collect 12, they will be worth four coins!
 We only need two Soy Beans for one coin, but there are only twelve Soy Bean cards in the deck, compared to twenty four coffee beans.")

 *Our stack of 4 planted coffee beans are worth one coin if we sell them, but if we can collect 12, they will be worth four coins!
-We only need two Soy Beans for one coin, but there are only twelve Soy Bean cards in the deck, compared to twenty four coffee beans.*
+We only need two Soy Beans to sell for one coin, but there are only twelve Soy Bean cards in the deck, compared to twenty four coffee beans.*

 During your opponents turns you're frantically trying to trade, or give away, the cards in your hand that you don't want so that when your turn comes round again, the first and second cards in your hand are ones that you want to plant in front of you to swell your collection.